narcode/codeklavier/assets/augmentedreality.md

+---
+permalink: /augmentedreality
+---
-# CodeKlavier meets Augmented Reality
+# CodeKlavier meets Augmented Reality 📱 🌱

 The CodeKlavier is a system which enables a pianist to code through playing the piano as a performative experience.
 The CK+AR (CodeKlavier + Augmented Reality)  is the next step in our artistic mission of combining classically inspired pianistic, new media, and live coding performance practises into an innovative, united genre.
 In the CK+AR, the piano playing becomes the interface for coding and the coding unfolds as piano playing and as a visual AR experience, making the three mediums indistinguishable from one another (AR visuals + piano playing + live programming).